vacuumlabs/cardano-hw-cli/README.md

 Verifies whether the tx file complies with [restrictions](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0021/README.md) imposed by hardware wallets.
 ```
 cardano-hw-cli transaction validate
 --tx-file FILE                         Input filepath of the tx.
+Use --cddl-format when building transactions with cardano-cli.
 ```
 Exit code meaning:
 - `0` transaction complies with all restrictions